Close Menu

 1. Gather your information.
 You’ll need some basic personal and financial information such as your Social Security number and bank account details.
 Once you have this, you can usually open the account in 15 minutes or less.

 3. Set your investment plan.
-Once you’ve opened the account, the robo-advisor will use a questionnaire to gauge your risk tolerance and time horizon.
-From there, it will design a portfolio that meets your parameters using ETFs.
+The robo-advisor will use a questionnaire to gauge your risk tolerance and time horizon.
+From there, it will design a portfolio that meets your parameters.
 The robo-advisor may ask other questions about your financial goals to further tailor your portfolio to your specific needs and situation.

 Popular robo-advisors

-Robo-advisors have grown a lot in the last decade, and many of the independent players — those that offer only robo-advisors — are the best known.
-However, other well-known financial players may also offer a robo-advisor as part of their total offering, so don’t assume the independent players such as Betterment and Wealthfront are the only game in town.
+Robo-advisors have grown a lot in the last decade, and many of the independent players — those that are standalone robo-advisors — are the best known.
+However, many well-known financial players also offer a robo-advisor in addition to their other offerings, so don’t assume the independent players such as Betterment and Wealthfront are the only game in town.

 Robo-advisor Account minimum Fees